konantian/NotableNotebooks/notes/Questions.md

 18. Why winning strategy does not have to include a move for every state in current play's turn?

 19. IS that true that every state in state space has a proof tree or disproof tree?

+20. What's the mean of variance and bias in monto carlo simulations?

+21. Why using random simulaitons is much less natural and it still works well on games without chance element?

+22. Why shuffle once is not enough in Go?

+23. In depth-limited search, how heuristic evaluation funciton works?

+24. Why Sim(1000) can have better performance than perfect in TictacToe?
+How about other games?